How to Find Direction After Losing a Loved One

 And with them, the future you were building.
 The plans you made together.
 The identity you had in relationship to them.
 The daily rhythms that depended on their presence.

-Grief does not just take a person.
+Grief doesn't just take a person.
 It takes a version of your future.
 And now you are standing in the gap between the life you had and a life you never wanted — trying to figure out what comes next when you can barely get through today.

-This article is not about rushing you through grief.
-It is about what happens when the fog begins to lift — even slightly — and the question surfaces: Now what?
+This article isn't about rushing you through grief.
+It's about what happens when the fog begins to lift — even slightly — and the question surfaces: now what?

 Grief Rewrites Your Identity